oander03/P008-Minesweeper-bot/README.md

 # Minesweeper bot
 This script is made to do the google minesweeper using images.
 Made because I wanted to beat the world record using code.
-Code is was made in the way I play the game so it might not be the best way and not optimized.
-Still works.
+Code is was made in the way that mimics how I play the game so it might not be the best way and not optimized.

 Video is example of how to set up